 Caring for the NG tube

 The tube will be first inserted in the hospital.
-You may find that it is easier to care for than you think.
-You’ll be shown how to insert, remove, and care for the NG tube at home.
-You’ll be taught how to make sure the tube is inserted correctly every time you feed your child.
-Ask your child's healthcare provider how often the NG tube needs to be replaced.
+You may find that it's easier to care for than you think.
+You will be shown how to correctly insert, remove, and care for the NG tube at home.
+You will learn how to check to make sure the tube is in the right place before feedings, fluids, or medicines are given.
+You will be taught how to use pH paper to check placement.

 Feeding your child

-Every time you feed your child, you’ll need to make sure the NG tube is in the proper place.
+Every time you feed your child, you will need to make sure the NG tube is in the correct place.
 The end of the tube must be in your child’s stomach, not in the lungs or throat.
-To check if the tube is in place, you will draw some liquid from the stomach and test it.
+To check if the tube is in place, you will draw some liquid from the stomach and test the pH of the liquid.
 Do this check before each feeding: Check the pH of the liquid from the stomach using pH paper.
 Stomach (gastric) pH should be 1 to 5 if your child is not taking a proton pump inhibitor or H2 receptor antagonist.
 There are other things that can increase pH.
 Follow your provider's specific instructions.

 Types of feeding

 There are 2 types of feeding with an NG tube.
-Your child may have one or both types of feeding.
+Your child may have 1 or both types of feeding.
 They are:

 Continuous feeding.
 Liquid food is dripped slowly through the tube for part or all of a day.
 This type of feeding is only done using a pump.
 The amount of food to be given and time frame are often set on the pump for you.
 Don't change pump settings unless you’re told to do so.

 Bolus feeding.
-This is a meal-sized amount of liquid food given through the tube several times a day.
+This is a meal-sized amount of liquid food given through the tube a few times a day.
 Bolus feeding is given using a syringe or a pump.
 Your child’s healthcare provider or home health nurse will tell you how much liquid food to use for each feeding.
-You’ll also be told how often to feed your child.
+You will also be told how often to feed your child.

 For bolus feeding, fill in the numbers below: